Glossary

 - Trust

-- A property right held by one as fiduciary for the benefit of another.
+- A property right held by one party as fiduciary for the benefit of another.

 - Trustee

-- A person holding property in a Trust as a fiduciary for the benefits of another.
+- A person holding property in a trust as a fiduciary for the benefit of another.

 V

-- A loan that is partially guaranteed by the Veterans Administration and made by a private lender.
+- A loan partially guaranteed by the Veterans Administration and made by a private lender.

 - Vendor

-- A seller of real property under land contract.
+- A seller of real property under a land contract.

 - Vest